zachpino/generative-design-workshop-s21/logistics/briefs.md

 ### Deliverables

-- Produce **three** representative outputs of your generative understanding — fabricated by hand or machine.
-This will be discussed with each team.
+- Produce **three** representative outputs of your generative understanding — in image, or fabricated by hand or machine.

 - Illustrated key to reading your outputs and how they encode your algorithmic understanding, designed for a 5"x7" post card, double-sided (one side featuring renders or photos), styled in combination with your outputs.